xpillons/ccsw-projects/projects/ldap-auth/readme.md

 - Supports multiple LDAP servers for redundancy.
 - Automatically updates SSSD configuration on cluster start.
 - Disables SSH password authentication
+- Can use KeyVault to retrieve the LDAP bind password securely.

 ## Prerequisites
 - A running CycleCloud instance.